Ena Noël: Early life

-Ena was born in Sydney on 30 July 1910 to Russian immigrant parents.
-From childhood Ena developed an interest in all forms of art and literature, especially music, theatre and dance.
+Noël was born in Sydney, Australia on July 30, 1910 to Russian immigrant parents.
+From childhood, Noël developed an interest in all forms of art and literature, especially music, theatre and dance.
 Inspired by the first Bodenwieser Ballet performed in Sydney in 1939, she trained in ballet under Gertrud Bodenwieser.
-After dancing with the Bodenwieser Group for some years, Ena conducted a dance studio at Rose Bay for some twenty years.
+After dancing with the Bodenwieser Group for some years, Noël conducted a dance studio at Rose Bay for about 20 years.
 In 1952–53 she toured Britain and Europe with a solo lecture-dance program entitled The life cycle of an Australian Aboriginal woman, dancing to John Antill's music for Corroboree.
 She performed, representing Australia, in the festivities for the Royal coronation in 1953.

-In 1940 Ena married Arthur Charles Noël, a British sea captain.
-After her husband's death in 1966, Ena, although remaining passionate about dance, pursued an academic career.
-From the University of Sydney she obtained a Bachelor of Arts and Diploma of Education.
-At first she taught English and History at various high schools.
-While teaching at Dover Heights Girls High School she became convinced that her highest goal was to turn young people into enthusiastic and discriminating readers by working in school libraries.
-In 1958 Ena was appointed librarian at South Sydney Boys High.
+In 1940 she married Arthur Charles Noël, a British sea captain.
+After her husband's death in 1966, although remaining passionate about dance, Noël pursued an academic career.
+She obtained a Bachelor of Arts and Diploma of Education from the University of Sydney, and started teaching English and History at various high schools.
+While teaching at Dover Heights Girls High School she became convinced that her highest goal was to turn young people into enthusiastic readers by working in school libraries.
+In 1958 she was appointed as a librarian at South Sydney Boys High.